MacU55/Reflect_annot_2_my/README.md

 # Reflect_annot_2_my
-Simple example of craeationg and using annotations and Reflection API.
+Simple example of creation and using annotations and Reflection API.